-- Build institutional and human resource capacity at the policy level and to promote RE and EE through de-risking policy instruments and financial incentive schemes. - Promote local businesses in the industrial sector, such as textiles and food industry processing, by improving their EE. - Pilot public and market-based instruments to shift investments from fossil fuels to more climate-friendly alternatives. - Develop a Feed-in Tariff (FiT) scheme for small-scale energy systems smaller than 50 kW. - Impact - The FiT scheme for small-scale energy systems (smaller than 50 kW) has attracted over 400 applications for residential and commercial systems and over 80 applications from public, educational, non-governmental and religious organisations. - The project has supported the development and formal enactment of the 2012 Energy Efficiency Act which created a functional EE market. - A new Energy Efficiency Code will complement the new Energy Efficiency Act, providing a comprehensive framework for buildings' energy management in Mauritius.
+- Build institutional and human resource capacity at the policy level and to promote renewable energy and energy efficiency through de-risking policy instruments and financial incentive schemes. - Promote local businesses in the industrial sector, such as textiles and food industry processing, by improving their energy efficiency. - Pilot public and market-based instruments to shift investments from fossil fuels to more climate-friendly alternatives. - Develop a Feed-in Tariff (FiT) scheme for small-scale energy systems smaller than 50 kW

-Most participants are using the Code of Good Practice to guide their energy management decisions.
+- The annual cost savings potential from energy efficiency measures in industrial sectors is expected to total USD 3 million. - The project has supported the development and formal enactment of the 2012 Energy Efficiency Act which created a functional energy efficiency market. - A new Energy Efficiency Code will complement the new Energy Efficiency Act, providing a comprehensive framework for buildings' energy management in Mauritius. - Most participants are using the Code of Good Practice to guide their energy management decisions.
 Energy audits in various enterprises have revealed savings of up to 30% over the past six months.